johnbywater/costello/README.md

 ## Analysis

-- Trace suspected cases of infection
+- Detect suspected cases of infection
-    - Open new suspected case (case not present, contacts unknown)
+    - Open new suspected case
-        - Personal information
+        - Add personal information
             - Name
             - Telephone number
-        - Test details
+        - Add reason for suspicion
+            - Positive test result
                 - Test reference number
                 - Type of test
                 - Date of test
-        - Symptom details
+            - Matching symptoms
                 - Date of onset of symptoms
                 - Notes
+            - Contact with suspected case
+                - Case ID
         - Notes
-    - Query list of suspected cases of infection
+    - Select suspected case of infection
-        - Priority allocation for interview
-        - In hospital-team
+        - By case ID
-        - Prioritised by potential for propagating infection
+        - By priority for investigation
         - By telephone number
         - By test request ID
-    - Get details of suspected case of infection by case ID
-        - Record access
-    - Update suspected case with test result
-        - Positive (increase isolation?)
-        - Negative (decrease isolation?)
-    - Try to contact new suspected cases of infection...
-        - Record attempt to contact case
-    - Record unable to have interview by arranged appointment
         - Time of appointment
-    - Record unable to get through when contacted
-    - Record interview with suspected case of infection
+    - Interview suspected case of infection
         - Record time of interview
         - Ask if recently tested
             - If not known